teejayc/OpenCV_and_Qt/README.txt

-OpenCV pratice codes with Qt.
+OpenCV practice codes with Qt.

 These exercises are from "OpenCV 2 Computer Vision Application Programming Cookbook" by Robert Laganiere.